ReaganD1/Project3-Reagan_Dhar/README.md

 ## Notes

-Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
 I learned how to apply XML to different parts of this app template, such as the imageview, edittext, button, etc.

 ## License